jeffreydebolt/jeffreydebolt/README.md

 - **FirstLot** — FIFO inventory costing for ecommerce
 - **Gemini** — internal bookkeeping automation for MuseMinded
 - **Mourning Club** — grief, nature, movement, and resources for families after child loss
-- **The Surf Log** — a simple place for surf sessions, boards, places, and notes
+- **The Surf Log** — A log and database of the best long board waves in the world

 ## What I’m interested in